-Chris Mepham became AFC Bournemouth's second permanent signing of the mid-season transfer window in January 2019.
+Chris Mepham became AFC Bournemouth's second permanent signing of the mid-season transfer window when he joined from Brentford in January 2019.

-Born in Hammersmith, he started his career in the academy ranks at Premier League Chelsea, joining the Blues when he was ten.
+Born in Hammersmith, Mepham started his career in the academy ranks at Chelsea, joining the Blues when he was ten.

-Released four years later, Mepham was then turned down by Watford and QPR before he was invited to join the youth set-up at Brentford in 2012.
+Released four years later, he was then turned down by Watford and QPR before he was invited to join the youth set-up at Brentford in 2012.

 He was spotted by Brentford scouts playing for North Greenford United reserves.

 Mepham made three appearances for the Bees youth team before he was offered and signed a scholarship in June 2014.